 If you are looking for Maltese puppies for sale, let Purebred Breeders help you.
 Our site offers listings from reputable Maltese dog breeders, with comprehensive information, including pictures and a complete description.
-All of the Maltese dogs for sale offered on the Purebred Breeders site have been prescreened and covered by our lifetime guarantee.
+All of the Maltese dogs for sale offered on the Purebred Breeders site have been prescreened and covered by our 10 year guarantee.
 We make buying a Maltese puppy easy.
 We also offer other useful resources on our site, including a Maltese puppy finder search function as well as Maltese puppies reviews.

 The descendants of today’s Maltese date their ancestry back to antiquity.
 In fact, one famous account tells of Issa, a Maltese who was the pet of the governor of Malta, who ruled at the time of the Apostle Paul.
 Pictures of Maltese can even be found in ceramics dating from the fifth century.
 However, Maltese were first seen in the US in the late nineteenth century, and participated in some of the earliest shows of the Winchester Kennel Club.
 However, the popularity of the breed grew very slowly until the 1950s, when Maltese took off among breeders.
 By the nineties, the Maltese ranked among the top fifteen most popular breeds in the US, with more than 15,000 dogs registered annually.

 Appearance of Maltese

 The Maltese is a cute toy dog that is covered with a pelt of silky white fur, although some dogs may have light tan or lemon coloring on the ears.
 An adult Maltese measures around ten inches from its withers to the ground and weighs an average of seven pounds.
 Despite its tiny stature, the Maltese walks with a proud carriage and a jaunty gait.
 Its expressive face is framed by two drop ears and long head hair that is traditionally tied back in a topknot.

 Temperament of Maltese